Fokka-Engineering/pyopenTIDAL/README.md

 $ dnf install libcurl-devel
 ```

+pyopenTIDAL uses the cffi module.
+This module requires a working C compiler if you build pyopenTIDAL from source.

 ## Disclaimer

 I deeply discourage you from building and distributing copyright-infringing apps.
 Create something that adds up to TIDAL's Service.